-Congresswoman Terri A. Sewell is in her fourth term representing Alabama’s 7th Congressional District.
+Congresswoman Terri A. Sewell is in her sixth term representing Alabama’s 7th Congressional District.
 She is one of the first women elected to Congress from Alabama in her own right and is the first black woman to ever serve in the Alabama Congressional delegation.

 A proud product of Alabama’s rural Black Belt, Congresswoman Sewell was the first black valedictorian of Selma High School.
 She is an honors graduate of Princeton University and Oxford University in England and received her law degree from Harvard Law School.